alburezg/rsocsim_workshop_paa/README.md

 loop over each year of interest.
 The function will take in a year, look for the individuals of the relevant age who are alive that year, identify the years of death of their kin, and then calculate the proportion of our sample who experienced a loss.
+For further intuition, we will also calculate the share of women who had a relative alive in the previous year.
 The code is a simplified version of functions used in a previous research paper (Snyder et al. 2022).

 ### 3.1.
 Getting our estimates